-Delray Beach Workplace Accidents Attorney
+Delray Beach Workplace Accident Attorney

 Hundreds of workers die on the job every year in Florida, and thousands more are seriously injured.
 Workers’ compensation benefits provide some measure of relief to injured workers, but the benefits are limited and restrict the worker from suing an employer whose own negligence may have caused the accident.
-As an experienced Delray Beach personal injury attorney, Craig D. Earnhart understands the rules regarding workers’ comp and third party liability.
+As an experienced Delray Beach workplace accident attorney, Craig D. Earnhart understands the rules regarding workers’ comp and third party liability.
 By looking at every aspect of a workplace accident and determining who is responsible for causing the accident, Earnhart Law can help accident victims recover the maximum compensation available to help with their medical care and other financial needs.
 Learn more about recovery for workplace accidents below, and contact Earnhart Law if you have been injured on the job in Delray Beach or south Palm Beach County.

 Workers’ Compensation: Medical Expenses & Partial Wage Replacement for Workplace Accidents

 The Florida Workers’ Compensation system is supposed to help pay for your medical care and lost wages if you miss work due to a workplace accident, or if you return to work on restricted duty at a lower rate of pay.
 Unfortunately, many aspects of Florida workers’ compensation law favor the employer over the employee, and companies and their insurance carriers find many ways to deny or dispute your claim.
 For instance, they may claim that your injury is exaggerated or that you are not really injured at all, even going so far as to hire investigators to follow you and catch you acting inconsistently with your disability.
 They may also claim that your injury is not job-related or is due to a pre-existing condition.